Home > Tips & Tricks > Emperor Tetra Care & Info | An Aquatic Aristocrat

 Conclusion

-A South American biotope aquarium with a striking school of emperor tetras is an absolute treasure for the home.
-Dark water, driftwood and shimmering fish: few aquarists haven’t considered it at one point or another!
+A beautiful South American biotope aquarium with a striking school of emperor tetras is an absolute treasure for the home or office.
+Colorful, sparkling fish, happy plants, beautiful driftwood—what more could you wish for?

 If you don’t feel like you have the time, energy and knowledge to set up and/or maintain your emperor tetra aquarium, we can help.
-We’re here for aquarists from design to maintenance, so contact us here if you just want to sit back and enjoy!
+We’re here for aquarists all they way from design to maintenance, so contact us if you just want to sit back and enjoy!

 Photo of author